chima-okwara/Konvei/README.md

 ***

-This project makes use of an Arduino Uno R3 to control a conveyor belt based on the height of the objects placed on the belt, and displays thei number of accepted objects on a 1602 LCD screen.
+This project makes use of an Arduino Uno R3 to control a conveyor belt based on the height of the objects placed on the belt, and displays the number of accepted objects on a 1602 LCD screen.

 ***